Advocating for Freedom of Information in Kwara state

 Advocating for the repeal of Governor and Deputy Governor (Payment of Pension) Law

 The Governor or Deputy Governor (Payment of Pension) Law 2010 (Kwara State Law No 12 of 2010) provides for payment of life pension and other huge benefits to past Governors and Deputy Governors of Kwara State.
-ENetSuD mobilized Kwara citizens to request for the repeal of this law by Kwara State House of Assembly.
-The advocacy is an ongoing process and we are hopeful that it will be a success (https://bit.ly/2Nq6BTX).
+ENetSuD mobilized Kwara citizens to request for the repeal of this law by Kwara State House of Assembly (https://bit.ly/2Nq6BTX).
+At last, the Law has been repealed by the Assembly and signed by the Governor.

 Campaign for Water Sanitation and Hygiene (WASH) in Kwara state